4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

  } // namepsace hybridse
 ```

-Notice that we used `AllocManagedStringBuf` to allocate memory from OpenMLDB Memory pool instead of using `new` operator or `malloc` api.
+Notice that we used `AllocManagedStringBuf` to allocate memory from OpenMLDB Memory pool instead of using the `new` operator or the `malloc` api.

 #### Step 2: register C++ function into default library

-`STRING String(BOOL)` is Type Conversion function, developer should configure and register within `DefaultUdfLibrary::InitTypeUdf()` in [hybridse/src/udf/default_udf_library.cc](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.cc).
+`STRING String(BOOL)` is a type conversion function, which the developer should configure and register within `DefaultUdfLibrary::InitTypeUdf()` in [hybridse/src/udf/default_udf_library.cc](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.cc).

 ```c++
 namespace hybridse {